Beall–Dawson House: History

-After Beall's death in 1827, ownership of the house moved to his wife, Jane, and three surviving daughters, Mathilda, Jane Elizabeth, and Margaret.
+After Beall died in 1827, ownership of the house moved to his wife, Jane, and his three surviving daughters, Mathilda, Jane Elizabeth, and Margaret.
 Jane Beall never remarried, and her three daughters never married.
 The daughters lived in the house their entire lives.
 After Mathilda and Jane Elizabeth died, Margaret Beall invited a cousin, Amelia Somervell, to live in the house with her.
 Somervell married John L. Dawson, a local farmer and landowner, and lived at the house with her husband and nine children (eight of whom survived to adulthood).
 When the last of Beall's daughters died in the late 1800s, she left the house to three of Somervell-Dawson's daughters, continuing the tradition of three sisters being owners of the house.

 As money grew tight, the Dawsons turned to the house to provide an income, starting a restaurant that ran out of the front yard, teaching dancing lessons to neighborhood children, and taking on boarders.
 Despite the Dawsons' best efforts, however, the house began to suffer from neglect.

 After the last of the Dawson sisters died, the house was sold to the Davis family in 1946.
-The Davises, who had been looking to take on a fixer-upper, set to restoring the house to its former grandeur.
-The family returned much of the house to how it would have looked while under the Beall's family care along with adding an addition to the side of what used to be the servants/slave quarters that housed a modern kitchen and dressing the original kitchen as the family's dining room.
+The Davises, who had been looking to take on a fixer-upper, set about restoring the house to its former grandeur.
+The family returned much of the house to how it would have looked while under the Beall's family care, along with adding an addition to the side of what used to be the servants/slave quarters that housed a modern kitchen and dressing the original kitchen as the family's dining room.

-After Edwin Davis's death, Mrs. Davis's passion for their project waned and she sold the house to the City of Rockville, and it became the Montgomery County Historical Society's headquarters.
+After Edwin Davis's death, Mrs. Davis's passion for their project waned, and she sold the house to the City of Rockville, where it became the Montgomery County Historical Society's headquarters.